ZJIT: ADVANCED RUBY JIT PROTOTYPE

 Snapshot Testing

-ZJIT uses insta for snapshot testing.
+ZJIT uses insta for snapshot testing within unit tests.
 When tests fail due to snapshot mismatches, pending snapshots are created.
 The test command will notify you if there are pending snapshots:

 Pending snapshots found.
 Accept with: make zjit-test-update